nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-31-MARS_SPIRIT.md

 layout: post
 title:  MARS SPIRIT
 author: "NASA: Music to Wake Up By"
+type: MusicPlaylist
+date_modified: 2004-01-04:Sol 27
 ---

 ----
 ### DATE: January 31, 2004
 ----
-✷ Anticipation by Carly Simon
+✦ Anticipation by Carly Simon

 ##### Comment:
 * Seeing if the file deletes will do the trick or not.
 They did.